-The Environmental Protection Agency says that while no device can completely eliminate air pollutants or substitute for clean outdoor air, the best air purifiers can improve respiratory health.
+The Environmental Protection Agency says that while no device can completely eliminate air pollutants or be a substitute for clean outdoor air, the best air purifiers can indeed improve respiratory health.

 "When used along with other best practices recommended by CDC and others," the EPA says, "[air] filtration can be part of a plan to protect people indoors" from COVID-19.

 That's especially true if you suffer from pre-existing conditions like asthma or from chronic allergies.
 Air purifiers with HEPA or "HEPA-like" filters will trap most airborne particles, including pet dander and pollen.